 - To teach the productive, safe and positive use of digital technology through Computing lessons and across the curriculum

-- To deal with bullying in line with school policy
+- To deal with bullying, including online bullying, in line with school policy

 - To keep children's phones in the office for those families who require exceptions to be made regarding school policy on mobile phones